Multi Tables

 Configure the Tables Node

-There are 2 ways to connect the tables node to the Data Flow.
+There are two ways to connect the tables node to the Data Flow.

 Method 1